2. PERSONALITY & ENVIRONMENT

 • stole, cheated, never kept their promises

-➼ AND/OR we grew up in bad neighborhoods or other difficult environments, where we became addicted to the adrenal high it caused
+OUTSIDE : from growing up in bad neighborhoods or other difficult environments, where we became addicted to the constant adrenal over-stimulation it caused

-These potentially dangerous activities are often described by adrenaline addicts as fun, exciting, the only way to live… Without the high, whatever the form, they might have to feel the pain of their damage, & they’ll do almost anything to avoid that.
+These dangerous activities are often described by adrenaline addicts as fun, exciting, the only way to live… Without the high, whatever the form, they might have to feel trauma pain, & they’ll do almost anything to avoid that.

-Like any addict, if for some reason they’re forced to give up that lifestyle (like getting into Recovery!) – they can experience:
+Like any addict, if for some reason they’re forced to give up that lifestyle (like getting into Recovery! or from a permanent disability) – they can experience:

 • depression, feeling suicidal, hopeless